Scaled sardine

 It is a fast-growing species, living only 12 to 18 months.

-Scaled sardines are often referred to by anglers as greenbacks, though that name belongs to the Atlantic Threafin herring.
+Scaled sardines are often referred to by anglers as greenbacks, though that common name can also refer to the Atlantic threadfin herring (or Atlantic thread herring).
 They can usually be caught with strings of wire loops known as minnow rings, sabiki rigs or by cast netting.

 They are taken by anglers for use as bait or for personal consumption.

 Appearance

 Also known as pilchard and greenback.